Counseling psychology: A great adjustment

 The end of World War II in 1945 saw many combatants return home.
 Over 3.2 million American veterans applied for training under the GI Bill, creating a strong need for vocational and personal adjustment counseling at the US Veterans Administration (VA).
 That year, Rogers was invited to set up a counseling center at the University of Chicago.

 It was also at this time that clinical psychologists began offering therapy to adults in large numbers, with many employed by the VA.

-The end of the war also saw the American Psychological Association establish Divisions, providing interest groups for it's members to join.
+The end of the war also saw the American Psychological Association establish Divisions, providing interest groups for its members to join.
 Divisions 11 and 12 of were formed in 1945, with the two merging in 1946 to become the "Division of Clinical and Abnormal Psychology" (as Division 12).

 Division 17 of the APA was formed in 1946 as the "Division of Personnel and Guidance Psychologists".

-Also in 1946, Connecticut became the first US state to require psychologists to be licenced.
+Also in 1946, Connecticut became the first US state to require psychologists to be licensed.
 The last to do so was Missouri in 1977.

 In 1947, Rogers was elected president of the APA.

 The Marriage Council of Philadelphia started the first US marriage counsellor training program in 1948, training Navy chaplains.

 It was suggested that "personal adjustment counseling is actually a psychotherapeutic supplement to vocational counseling for problems not serious enough to require psychiatric treatments," in 1949.

 More than 500 people had joined Division 17 in 1949.
 Around half of these provided guidance (or supervised it) in an educational setting.
 Approximately 20% guided people in the VA.
 40% of Division 17 members were also members of the NVGA.